network-for-good/dev-test/README.md

 3. Run the command `yarn install` to install JS dependencies.

-4. Run the command `rspec` to exercise the test suite.
+4. Run the command `rspec` to exercise the Ruby test suite.
 You should see a list of test failures.

-5. Run the command `yarn test` to exercise the js test suite.
+5. Run the command `yarn test` to exercise the JS test suite.

 ## Development